Mirantis/mke-docs/content/docs/configuration/support-bundle.md

     {{< tab >}}

-    If you do not want to install the plugin using Krew or want a simpler way to install the plugin in an air gap environment, you can install the plugin manually from the release archives.
+    You can manually install the support bundle plugin from the release archives.
+    A key advantage this method offers is that it facilitates the installation in air gap environments.

     Run the following command to download and unarchive the latest release, and move the plugin to your ``$PATH``: